juntossomosmais/frontend-guideline/README.md

 ### 7.8 Using spread operator

 When creating a component wrapper we can spread the types from our original component.
 That way the wrapper extends all the props from the original component automatically.
-Creating a custom type and passing on `React.FC` typescript can give us all the correct props.
 This is useful to avoid creating a custom interface for our wrapper with missing props from the original component.

 **✅ Good:**